 You probably don't want users in your organization to notice when security and other updates are applied to Microsoft 365 Apps on their computers.
 In most cases, they won't notice as the updates are installed automatically in the background.
 But, you should be aware that there are times when users see notifications that updates are available or need to be applied.

-Updates can only be applied when Office programs aren't running.
-Therefore, notifications usually appear because the user is working in an Office program, such as Microsoft Outlook, and hasn't closed it in several days.
+Updates can only be applied when Microsoft 365 apps aren't running.
+Therefore, notifications usually appear because the user is working in an application such as Outlook, and hasn't closed it in several days.

 Notifications your users see when updates can't be applied for several days to Microsoft 365 Apps

-The message disappears in a few seconds, but the Office icon stays visible in the notification area.
-If the user clicks the message, Office tries to apply the updates.
-If any Office programs are currently being used, they must be closed.
+The message disappears in a few seconds, but the Microsoft 365 icon stays visible in the notification area.
+If the user opens the message, Microsoft 365 tries to apply the updates.
+If any Microsoft 365 apps are currently being used, they must be closed.

-If, after six days, the updates still aren't applied, a message appears in any newly opened Office document, reminding the user that updates are available.
+If the updates still aren't applied after six days, a message appears in any newly opened Microsoft 365 document, reminding the user that updates are available.

 Users can choose Update now to apply the updates.
-The user is then prompted to close all open Office programs.
+The user is then prompted to close all open Microsoft 365 apps.
 After the updates are applied, the message disappears.

-Users also see notifications if they go to File > Account in an Office program.
-The Office Updates section turns yellow if updates are ready to be applied.
+Users also see notifications if they go to File > Account in a Microsoft 365 app.
+The Microsoft 365 and Office Updates section turns yellow if updates are ready to be applied.